Major depressive episode: Signs and symptoms

-Depressed mood is the most common symptom of a major depressive episode.
-Either a depressive mood or a loss of interest or pleasure in everyday activities for most of the day or every day must be present for a diagnosis of a major depressive episode.
-In addition, the person may experience one or more of the following emotions: sadness, emptiness, hopelessness, indifference, anxiety, tearfulness, pessimism, emotional numbness, or irritability.
-In children and adolescents, a depressed mood often presents as irritability.
+A major depressive episode is defined by either depressed mood or a loss of interest or pleasure in everyday activities, present for at least two weeks.
+At least four additional depressive symptoms are also required for diagnosis.
+Depressed mood is the most common symptom, and is often manifested by observable changes in mood or affect (such as tearfulness) or negative emotions (such as feeling sad, anxious, empty, hopeless, indifferent, pessimistic, numb, or irritable).
+Irritability is a common presentation of depressed mood in children and adolescents in particular.
 Withdrawal from social settings and neglect of personal relationships often accompany depressed mood, and may be noticed by those close to the person.

 Major depressive episodes are known to cause sleep disturbances such as insomnia or, less frequently, hypersomnia.
 Symptoms of insomnia include trouble falling asleep, trouble staying asleep, or waking up too early in the morning.
 Hypersomnia may include sleeping for prolonged periods at night or increased sleeping during the daytime.
 Sleep may not be restful, and the person may feel sluggish despite many hours of sleep, which may be a factor in the worsening of their depressive symptoms, which interfere with other aspects of their lives.
 This type of sleep disorder may make it harder to fall and stay asleep at night than during the day.
 Hypersomnia is often associated with atypical depression as well as seasonal affective disorder.

 A general lack of energy, fatigue, and tiredness that cannot be otherwise explained is also a symptom of a major depressive episode.
 A person may feel tired without engaging in any physical activity, which may cause day-to-day tasks, such as showering, to become unmanageable.
 This may also lead to difficulties with everyday decisions or trouble thinking or concentrating.
 This criterion requires this difficulty to cause significant difficulty in functioning for those involved in intellectually demanding activities, such as school and work, especially in difficult fields.
 Individuals with depression often describe a slowing of thought, an inability to concentrate and make decisions, and being easily distracted.
 In the elderly, the decreased concentration caused by a major depressive episode may present as deficits in memory.
 This is referred to as pseudodementia and often goes away with treatment.
 Decreased concentration may be reported by the patient or observed by others.